ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ### Create an Environment

 Before creating the pipeline we need an [Environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops).
-This will enable us to add several servers to one environment and install .NET Core on multiple machines at once.
+This will enable us to add several servers to an environment and install the .NET Core Runtime & Hosting Bundle on multiple machines at once.
 Example environments are Dev, Test, Acceptance and Production.

-So go to Pipelines > Environments and choose New environment.
-Enter a Name and Description and select Virtual machines as the resource.
+So go to Pipelines > Environments and choose 'New environment'.
+Enter a Name and Description and select 'Virtual machines' as the resource.

 ![New Environment](../../../../../images/howto-install-net-core-on-windows-server/new-environment.png)